thanasisn/SDR_enhancement_LAP/article/article_doc.md

 in the GHI data of Thessaloniki for the period 1993 -- 2023, which for clear-sky data was attributed to long-term changes in aerosol effects.
-Therefore, an adjustment of the $\text{GHI}_{\text{ref}}$ during the period of study was made using simulation with the RTM based on the long-term variations of the AOD.
+Therefore, an adjustment of the $\text{GHI}_{\text{ref}}$ during the period of study was made using simulations with the RTM based on the long-term variations of the AOD.
 As AERONET data start only in 2003, we used for the period 1993 -- 2005 estimates of changes in AOD at
 $340\,\text{nm}$ derived from a collocated Brewer spectrophotometer (Kazadzis et al. 2007) to calculate the trend in
-$\text{GHI}_{\text{ref}}$ during this period.
+$\text{GHI}_{\text{ref}}$ due to aerosols during this period.

-According to this study, in the period 1997 -- 2005 the mean AOD at
-$340\,\text{nm}$ is $0.403$ with a trend of $- 3.8 \pm 0.93\,\%$ per
+According to Kazadzis et al. (2007), in the period 1997 -- 2005 the mean AOD at $340\,\text{nm}$ is $0.403$ with a trend of $- 3.8 \pm 0.93\,\%$
-year, corresponding to a change of $0.0153$ per year.
-Using an Ångström coefficient $\alpha = 1.6$, this translates to a change in the Ångström coefficient $\beta = 0.00272$ per year (or $\beta = 0.084$ in 1997 and
+per year, corresponding to a change of $0.0153$ per year.
+Using an Ångström coefficient $\alpha = 1.6$, this translates to a change in the Ångström coefficient $\beta$ of $0.00272$ per year (or $\beta = 0.084$ in 1997 and $\beta = 0.059$ in 2005).
+Simulations with uvspec for the above Ångström coefficients, with WC of $15.7\,\text{mm}$ and
-$\beta = 0.059$ in 2005).
-Simulations with uvspec for the above Ångström coefficients, with WC of $15.7\,\text{mm}$ and $15.4\,\text{mm}$ for 1997 and 2005 respectively, also taken from AERONET, and for a SZA of
+$15.4\,\text{mm}$ for 1997 and 2005 respectively, also taken from
-$55^{\circ}$ reveal a trend of $+ 0.21\,\%$ per year in
+AERONET, and for a SZA of $55^{\circ}$ reveal a trend of $+ 0.21\,\%$ per year in $\text{GHI}_{\text{ref}}$.
-$\text{GHI}_{\text{ref}}$.
 The SZA of $55^{\circ}$ was chosen as representative of all days in the year in order to get a rough estimate of the annually averaged change in clear sky irradiance.
-For the period 2005 -- 2023 we used the mean monthly values of AOD and WC from AERONET in a similar simulation scheme to calculate the monthly mean of clear sky irradiance, and finally the trend of $+ 0.14\,\%$ per year.
-We applied these two long-term changes (see Figure) to the climatological
-$\text{GHI}_{\text{ref}}$, in order to create a more realistic representation of the clear-sky irradiance for the whole period of study.
+For the period 2005 -- 2023 we used the mean monthly values of AOD and WC from AERONET in a similar simulation scheme to calculate the monthly mean clear-sky irradiance, and finally the trend of $+ 0.14\,\%$ per year.
+We applied these two long-term changes (see Figure) to the climatological $\text{GHI}_{\text{ref}}$, in order to create a more realistic representation of the clear-sky irradiance for the whole period of study.

-![Figure 2.1: Simulated long-term change in clear sky irradiance relative to the climatological values due to changes in AOD.](media/rId24.pdf){width="5.833333333333333in" height="3.663617672790901in"}
+![Figure 2.1: Simulated long-term change in clear sky irradiance relative to the climatological values due to changes in AOD in Thessaloniki for the period 1992 -- 2023.](media/rId24.pdf){width="5.833333333333333in" height="3.663617672790901in"}

-Figure 2.1: Simulated long-term change in clear sky irradiance relative to the climatological values due to changes in AOD.
+Figure 2.1: Simulated long-term change in clear sky irradiance relative to the climatological values due to changes in AOD in Thessaloniki for the period 1992 -- 2023.

 ## 2.4 Criteria for the identification of CE events

-In this study our main focus was to quantify over irradiance events related to CEs.
+In this study our main focus was to quantify the over irradiance related to CEs.
 A key issue for achieving this goal is to define a threshold for the CE identification, representative of the clear-sky irradiance at the time of each GHI measurement.
 This depends on the selection of the appropriate atmospheric parameterization for the RTM simulations.
-The implementation of the long-term change of AOD, discussed in section, allows capturing a large part of the natural variability of clear-sky GHI.
+The implementation of the long-term change in AOD, discussed in section, allows capturing a large part of the natural variability of clear-sky GHI.
 However, the short-term variability of AOD cannot be taken adequately into account when using monthly values in the model simulations.
 We tried different approaches in order to strengthen the robustness of the methodology and to compensate for the limited accuracy of the RTM input data and the unpredictable natural variability of the atmosphere.

 First, we evaluated the performance of the modelled
 $\text{GHI}_{\text{ref}}$ in relation to the measured GHI for different